aurelberra/voyant_tools/reference/hermeneutica_intro_voyant_tools.md

 There are a number of extensions and variants of Voyant that you might want to know about:

-- <http://v1.voyant-tools.org/> is Version 1.0 of Voyant if you liked that more or need some feature there.
+- <http://v1.voyant-tools.org/> is version 1.0 of Voyant if you liked that more or need some feature there.
 - <http://voyant-tools.org/?lang=fr> is a French version of Voyant (there are [other language versions](http://voyant-tools.org/docs/#!/guide/languages) coming online as colleagues translate the interface).
 - [Hermeneutica](http://hermeneuti.ca/) shows examples of how Voyant panels can be dropped into online essays.
 - <http://voyant-tools.org/dtoc/?corpus=regenerations&curatorId=regenerations> is a specialized interface of Voyant for a volume that uses underlying markup.